WMC-AHIF-2021/Pac-Man/readme.md

 * that the game doesn't work
 * that we are not able to finish it

-## Goals:
-* creating our own version of Pac-Man
-* writing some informations about Pac-Man

-## Enviormental Analystic, Risks and Showstoppers
-Audience Group:
-* the game should be for everyone

-Technologies:
-* dynic part: TypeScript
-* static part: HTML, CSS

-Risks:
-* that the game doesn't work
-* that we are not able to finish it

 ## This is our Team:
 * Sophie Böhm
 * Sophie Haider